 1. Self-blame — While some degree of healthy self-reflection can make us more effective at work and in life generally, too many targets blame themselves for what is happening.
 They repeatedly try to placate bullies who will not be placated.

-2. Waiting too long — I can’t tell you how many times over the years targets have told me they hoped the situation would go away or improve, until it was too late, with a job loss and/or deteriorating health often a consequence.
+2. Waiting too long — On countless occasions, targets have told me that they waited too long to grasp the situation and take appropriate action.
+Perhaps they didn’t see the situation for what it was — a common occurrence.
+Maybe they hoped that the situation would go away or improve, until it was too late.
 It’s no fun to be treated abusively at work, but delaying acknowledgment of it can be even more detrimental to your livelihood and health.

 3. Relying solely upon in-house “assistance” — Those who depend on the HR office to make things right may later regret it.
 Especially when the bully is a manager and bullying behaviors are common in a given workplace, HR often sides with the boss.
 Likewise, employee assistance offices are not going to represent a target against an alleged bully; that’s not their role.
 At best they may offer some coaching and coping assistance.

 4. Not keeping records — Maintain a chronology of everything that happens.
 Save e-mails, notes, and any other physical evidence — but do not take anything that’s not yours.
 Although legal protections against workplace bullying are inadequate on the whole, you may have the makings of a legal claim.
-If nothing else, you’ll have a record to present to your employer.
+If nothing else, you’ll have a record of what happened in case you need to present it to someone.

 A better approach

-There’s a lot of cheap and sometimes dangerous “one size fits all” advice out there on how to handle workplace bullying situations, especially in newspaper work advice columns.
-These resources are no substitute for understanding the dynamics of workplace bullying and how they relate to one’s specific circumstances.
+There’s a lot of questionable and sometimes dangerous advice out there on how to handle workplace bullying situations, offered by people who are not subject matter experts on this topic.
+These sources are no substitute for understanding the dynamics of workplace bullying and how they relate to one’s specific circumstances.

 Rule 1: Recognize bullying when it’s happening to you or a colleague.
 Once a name has been put to it, dealing with it becomes more effective.